RigoLigoRLC/ProbeScope/README.md

 Real time variable acquisition, data plotting, RTT terminal, etc via debug probe (ST-Link, CMSIS DAP Link).

+This project started as a side-project when I was participating in RoboMaster competition, and it gradually evolved into my undergraduate dissertation.
+As a result, please expect poor code quality. 🙂

 # Building

 Make sure Rust toolchain is installed and `cargo` is in PATH.